idaholab/moose/modules/contact/doc/content/source/userobjects/BilinearMixedModeCohesiveZoneModel.md

 ### Constitutive model

-The CZM constitutive models relate the ``weighted'' interface jump components to the interface traction in the local frame of reference.
-The traction, in the local frame of reference\footnote{The local frame of reference is given by the secondary surface employing an interpolated normal vector.}, can be expressed as:
+The CZM constitutive models relate the weighted interface jump components to the interface traction in the local frame of reference.
+The traction, in the local frame of reference, can be expressed as:
 \begin{equation}
     \tau_{l} = D_{li} \tilde{\delta}_{i},
 \label{eq:traction}